.

 The university also conducted a second study, asking 108 people with various mental health problems about their experiences of ecotherapy.
 A massive 94% said green activities had benefited their mental health and lifted depression while 90% said the combination of nature and exercise had the greatest effect.

-Cohen demonstrates that our exploitive prejudice against nature synptomizes our fear of the unknown.
+Cohen demonstrates that our exploitive prejudice against nature symptomizes our fear of the unknown.
 That fear results from the extreme separation of our thinking from nature's intelligent grace, balance and restorative ways.
-He claims that we can reduce most of our dysfunctions and vastly improve our personal and global life community relationships by learning and teaching the simple process of genuinely connecting our thinking to how nature works.
+His survey and empirically based testimonials show that we can reduce most of our dysfunctions and vastly improve our personal and global life community relationships by learning and teaching the simple process of genuinely connecting our thinking to how nature works.

 In addition to their improved mental health test scores, every students' attendance and academic progress improved while they were in this project.